Pouladzadeh/Online-chatroom/README.md

 You can chat on channel you desire
 You can close the tab, and come back to where you left off

-### this application uses Python flask and JavaScript(Socket.IO to communicate between clients and servers)
+This application uses Python flask and JavaScript(Socket.IO to communicate between clients and servers)